wicid-ai/wicid_firmware/README.md

 **Mobile device issues**:
 - Disable mobile data or enable *Airplane Mode* (keeping WiFi on) to prevent bypassing the captive portal
 - Some devices may show "No internet connection" - this is normal, tap "Use network as is" or similar option
-- If the setup page doesn't load, try navigating directly to http://192.168.4.1/

 **Desktop browser issues**:
 - Browsers may default to search or HTTPS if you don't include the full URL
 - Try a different browser if one doesn't work
 - Clear browser cache if you've connected to WICID-Setup before

-**Connection problems**:
-- Ensure you're connected to "WICID-Setup" network (not your regular WiFi)
-- Check that WiFi is enabled and airplane mode is off (except for mobile data)
-- Restart WiFi on your device if connection fails

 **Saving settings**: If you see a read‑only filesystem error while saving, try plugging the WICID into a power-only USB cable (when connected to a computer with a data-enabled USB cable, the WICID may behave like a thumbdrive and prevent config updates through the setup interface)